eujhwang/KG-Compression/README.md

 ## Acknowledgements

-Many thanks to the Github repository of [Transformers](https://github.com/huggingface/transformers), [KagNet](https://github.com/INK-USC/KagNet) and [MultiGen](https://github.com/cdjhz/multigen).
+Many thanks to the Github repository of ACL 2022 paper "[Diversifying Content Generation for Commonsense Reasoning with Mixture of Knowledge Graph Experts](https://arxiv.org/abs/2203.07285)" ([implementation](https://github.com/DM2-ND/MoKGE))

-Part of our codes are modified based on their codes.
+Our codes are modified based on their codes.